EMA, The European Master’s Programme in Human Rights and Democratisation

 In this context, the fellows become an integral part of the delegation, acting (under due supervision) as human rights experts, providing helpful support and information on human rights issues, and gaining extensive insight into diplomatic activities.

-TThrough EIUC I had the opportunity to participate in the EIUC Fellowship Programme, at the United Nations.
+TThrough GC I had the opportunity to participate in the GC Fellowship Programme, at the United Nations.
 I spent five months in Geneva working with the EU presidency at the Human Rights Commission, and four months in New York at the European Commission delegation to the UN.
 It was an amazing experience, I had the chance to draft speeches which I delivered at the Council, participate in EU/UN negotiations, meet with NGOs.
 Ultimately it gave the opportunity to put into practice so much what we had studied throughout the Master's programme.
 (Jean Tomkin, E.MA graduate 2006/2007, Solicitor in one of Ireland's largest Criminal Law and Human Rights Practices)